dwightjack/vue-types/docs/advanced/extending-vue-types.md

 maxLengthType.validator('abcd') // false
 ```

-### Inherit from VueTypes types
+## Inherit from VueTypes validators

-You can set a previously set type as _parent_ for a new one by setting it as the new type's `type` property.
+You can set another validator as _parent_ for a new one by setting it as the `type` property.
 This feature can be useful to create named aliases:

 ```js
 const shape = VueTypes.shape({ name: String, age: Number })